A counterexample to the PIA conjecture for minimal log discrepancies: Introduction

-\begin{conj}[PIA conjecture, {\cite{92}*{17.3.1}}] Let $(X, \mathfrak{a})$ be a log pair over $k$ and let $D$ be a normal Cartier prime divisor on $X$.
+In this paper, we consider the following formulation using $\mathbb{R}$-ideals.
+Note that any $\mathbb{Q}$-Cartier divisor can be associated with an $\mathbb{R}$-ideal (see Subsection \ref{subsection:LP}).
+Therefore, if $X$ is $\mathbb{Q}$-Gorenstein, Conjecture \ref{conj:PIA2} is a special case of Conjecture \ref{conj:PIA}. \begin{conj}[PIA conjecture, {\cite{EMY03}*{Conjecture 1.5}}] Let $(X, \mathfrak{a})$ be a log pair over $k$ and let $D$ be a normal Cartier prime divisor on $X$.
 Let $x \in D$ be a closed point.
 Suppose that $D$ is not contained in the cosupport of the $\mathbb{R}$-ideal sheaf $\mathfrak{a}$.
 Then